mattermost/docs/source/archive/sso-saml-adfs.md

 #### 2. Received error message: `An account with that username already exists.
 Please contact your Administrator.`

 This usually means an existing account has another authentication method enabled.
-If the user wants to use the existing account for SAML authentication, they should log in using that method (such as email and password), then change their login method to SAML via **Account Settings > Security > Sign-in method**.
+If the user wants to use the existing account for SAML authentication, they should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 If the user wants to use another ADFS account for SAML instead, they will first need to log out from the existing session, then re-enter credentials for the other account.
 To log out from the existing session, either: